zverolen/vocab-srpski/README.md

 ## Testing

-I rely a lot on automatic testing during my development process (Cypress).
+I rely a lot on automatic testing during my development process (React Testing LIbrary).
 I don't use full-scale TDD but in many cases I start making a feature with writing a test.
 I try to cover all interactive functionality in component tests and in end-to-end tests.
 Test files also serve as documentation and fix the current design and help to design and develop in isolation.

-## Tasks remaining

-1. Updating CSS and design tokens.
-2. Documenting everything in the design system in Penpot.

 ## Planned Features